Get a free quote 877-850-1231

 In This Guide:

+Improper handling can result in harm to your vehicle. whether it be through AAA Towing or another service.
 The risks vary depending on the type of tow, the vehicle’s condition, and how it is secured during the process.
 Once you understand the types of damage and how to prevent them, you can ensure your vehicle remains safe while being towed.

 Can Towing Damage a Car?

 Perhaps you were taking a long road trip, and your car broke down in the middle of the road.
 Or your fuel gauge was faulty and surprised you by dropping to empty, and you needed an escort service to get to the nearest gas pump.
+Whatever the reason, you will need the services of an experienced towing company.
+Towing a vehicle in the right way is crucial to its safety.

 People often pull their cars themselves to avoid the cost of towing services.
 They may hire inexperienced tow truck drivers to solve the problem cheaply to cut costs and then worry that the tow truck damaged my car.

 They don’t realize that applying the wrong towing methods can damage their car, costing them even more than they might have anticipated to save initially.
+Using the wrong towing techniques can lead to several problems, resulting in severe damage to your vehicle.
+Whether you tow your car or hire a company, you must remain cautious while transporting a salvaged car.

 Types of Towing Damage